 My article emphasizes the role of ethics in the technical code of medicine.
-According to the standard view in both medicine and philosophy, ethics is extrinsic to the scientific basis of medicine and controls the application of the science in the interests of patients.
+According to the standard view in both medicine and philosophy, ethics is extrinsic to the scientific basis of medicine and concerns only the application of the science in a human context.
 But this is to reduce medical care to a technical intervention.
 Communicative interaction is also essential to medical care, especially in the case of experimentation.
-The research subject is not an individual scientist but a collective of scientists, doctors, and human "subjects" interacting according to an agreed on framework.
-The code that describes that framework is both technical and ethical at one and the same time.
+The subject of research is not an individual scientist nor even the scientific community, but a collective of scientists, doctors, and human "subjects" interacting according to an agreed on framework.
+The code that describes that framework is epistemological, technical and ethical at one and the same time.
 The ethical dimension can be ignored by cynical researchers in situations where subjects are weak and ill-informed but the future of research is jeopardized whenever human beings are treated like guinea pigs.
-Where researchers are conscientious and subjects strong and well informed, ethical and epistemic procedures merge into a single complex that supplies knowledge and protects human dignity.
+Where researchers are conscientious and subjects strong and well informed, ethical, technical and epistemic procedures merge into a single complex that supplies knowledge and protects human dignity.

-2. After several years working with this medical Institute I moved over to the Western Behavioral Sciences Institute where I once again became involved in technical politics.7 In 1981 the Institute decided to create a distance learning system for executives based on a computer network.
+2. Participatory Design in Education.
+After several years working with this medical institute I moved to the Western Behavioral Sciences Institute (WBSI) where I once again became involved in technical politics.
+In 1981 the Institute decided to create a distance learning system for executives based on a computer network.
 This had never been done before.
 The Internet was still closed to the public and e-mail was still new, used primarily in computer companies and a few university research departments.

-In those days, distance learning systems sent printed materials to students who had no contact with each other or their teachers.
-We invented e-learning in order to add human interaction to this system.
-We found a proprietary network and a host computer running a computer conferencing program, and hired faculty from major universities, fascinated by the prospect of using a computer for the first time.
-We opened our pro- gram in January of 1982, but with only seven students because it had proven extremely difficult to recruit for a program the nature of which almost no one could understand.
-The faculty still had to send out readings by mail, but our students could discuss the readings online and discuss they did, generating hundreds of pages of transcripts each month.
-This communicative application of computer networks came as a surprise to both educators and computer specialists, although today it is fairly routine in many countries.
+In those days, distance learning meant sending printed materials to students who had no contact with each other or their teachers.
+We invented e-learning in order to add human interaction to distance learning.
+The technical infrastructure of our project was a mini computer running a computer conferencing program with which we communicated on a proprietary network using early personal computers and modems.
+We hired faculty from major universities, fascinated by the prospect of using a computer for the first time.
+We opened our program in January of 1982, but with only seven students because it was difficult to recruit for a program so innovative it was practically incomprehensible.
+The faculty sent out readings by mail, and our students discussed them online, generating hundreds of pages of transcripts each month.
+This communicative application of computer networking came as a surprise to both educators and computer people, although today it is fairly routine.